robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 `do_nothing` and `doNothing` methods can be used as the :name:`Do Nothing` keyword in the test data.

-Example Python library implemented as a module in the :file:`MyLibrary.py` file:
+Example library implemented as a module in the :file:`MyLibrary.py` file:

 .. sourcecode:: python